5 Best Cash Back Credit Cards

 As a sign-up bonus, you can get 0% APR on purchases and balance transfers for the first 12 months — then a variable purchase APR applies (currently 10.99% - 22.99%).
 A 3% fee applies to each transferred balance.

 The Blue Cash Preferred® card offers the highest cash back you can get for groceries.
 Get 6% cash back at US supermarkets (up to $6,000 per year in purchases), 3% at U.S. gas stations and select U.S. department stores, and 1% on other purchases.
 Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.
 There is a $75 annual fee.

 As a sign-up offer, you can get $150 back in the form of statement credit after you make $1,000 in purchases with your new card in the first three months.
 You also get 0% APR on purchases and balance transfers for the first 15 months.
 After that, your APR will be a variable rate, currently 12.99%-21.99%, based on your creditworthiness and other factors.
 Terms and limitations apply.

 Chase Freedom® has been named the Best Card for Cash Back by MONEY Magazine.
-Get 5% cash back (on up to $1,500 in combined purchases) each quarter on rotating categories.
-Now through June 30, those categories are restaurants, Bed Bath & Beyond, H&M, and Overstock.com.
+Get 5% total cash back on up to $1,500 in combined purchases in bonus categories each quarter.
+Now through September 30, those categories are gas stations and Kohl's.
 You get unlimited 1% cash back on all other purchases.
 There is no annual fee.

-As a sign up bonus, earn $100 after you spend $500 on purchases within the first 3 months.
+As a sign up bonus, earn $100 after you spend $500 on purchases within the first 3 months of account opening.
 You can also earn an extra $25 if you add an authorized user and make a purchase within the same 3-month period.
 Get 0% APR for 15 months on purchases and balance transfers.
 After that, a variable APR of 13.99-22.99% applies.